-Post-degree university course at Paris Lodron University Salzburg with modules abroad at the Ludwig-Maximilians-Universität München
+Post-degree university course at Paris Lodron University Salzburg with modules abroad at the Free University Berlin and Tanzfabrik Berlin

-Due to the great interest and a successful second year, the university course „Curation in the Performing Arts“ will continue in 2019/20.
+Due to the great interest and a successful second year, the university course „Curation in the Performing Arts“ will continue in 2021/22.
 Being the first university course for performance curation founded in Europe it is providing students with in-depth foundations in the theory, methodology and practice of curation in the performing arts.
 Students will be able to complete the course alongside their professional activities and hence to implement newly-acquired knowledge in practice.
 Since the 1980th, there has been an explosion of new international festivals and multifunctional venues.
 Yet, it has thus far not been possible to acquire focused curatorial qualifications for the analysis, conception, planning and carrying out of events in the fields of dance, theatre and music theatre.
 This two-semester course is aimed at students wishing to study in parallel to their professional activities in the field.
-Modules abroad will be conducted by the Department of Theatre Studies at the Ludwig-Maximillian-Universität München.
+Modules abroad will be conducted by Free University Berlin and Tanzfabrik Berlin.
 Leading international curators will communicate contemporary methods and convey competencies in programme design in the performing arts, preparing participants for the complex conditions of an increasingly interwoven job market across the globe.

 Course Structure and Modules

 The course, designed as an additional qualification for those active in the field, will require attendance at eight two-day weekend blocks (Sat + Sun), each held in either Salzburg or Berlin.
 If the corona restrictions continue, the course will be carried out electronically.
 The September meeting (optional) will be held on the countryside.
 Participants will graduate with a university certificate and receive – upon successful completion – 40 ECTS points.

 • Curatorial Theory and Methodology